wanqing-zhang/wanqing-zhang.github.io/_pages/personal.md

 <script src="https://cdn.jsdelivr.net/npm/swiper@11/swiper-bundle.min.js"></script>

-Work-life balance
+Enjoy every step of the journey.

+## My Furry Family 🐾

-## Meet My Real Supervisors
+Meet My Real Supervisors

 Beyond being a Ph.D. student, I am a full-time employee of two feline supervisors: Yorkie and Cessna.
 My job responsibilities include opening cat food cans, delivering professional-grade brushing and massage services, and responding promptly to all meowing-related emergencies.
 Employee benefits are distributed at their discretion and typically come in the form of purring, head bumps, and cuddles.